jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_08_page.md

         ...
 	}

 These classes make the text wrap the portrait on "larger than tablet" screen sizes and go under the portrait for mobile screen sizes.

 I wanted to include the "current location" shown on `index.html` as well but it turns out that Pelican variables are not available for pages or articles.
 For now I will only show it on `index.html` tho I would like to display it on the About page in the future.
 To do this I would need to make a specific page template for the about page.

 ### Wrapping Up

 The site is done!
 Well close...
 I still need to figure out how to turn on RSS and deploy this bad boy!
-Then I need to actually write more content :D We are getting close!
+Then I need to actually write more content :D

-To view this site the way it looked once all the changes described in this article were made, [click here](/making-this-site-rendered/08)
+To view this site the way it looked once all the changes described in this article were made, [click here](/making-this-site-rendered/08).

 [Commit]() and [diff]() on GitHub.